Bermuda: Offshore Investment

 In December, 2005, Finance Minister Paula Cox announced that certain funds registered with the Bermuda Monetary Authority which had been unintentionally caught by disclosure rules under the European Savings Tax Directive in Switzerland would be removed from its scope under amendments to fund regulations.

 While Bermuda is not directly affected by the Directive, which seeks to facilitate the sharing of information about individuals' overseas savings income with their home states, funds domiciled in Bermuda can be adversely impacted if they have 'paying agents' located in EU member states or third party countries (such as Switzerland) that have signed up to the legislation.

 However, Minister Cox confirmed that funds exempted from Bermuda’s Collective Investment Scheme Regulations 1998 would be out of scope for the purposes of the EUSD in Switzerland.

 In December, 2010, the Investment Funds Amendment Act 2010, was passed by the Governor General.
 The Amendment Act introduces several significant changes to the Act to align the regulatory framework for funds and fund administrators more closely with other regulatory legislation in Bermuda.

-The definition of 'Service Provider' is extended to include fund appointed auditors.
+The definition of 'service provider' is extended to include fund appointed auditors.
 In additions, fund administrators must inform the Bermuda Monetary Authority in advance of a prospective change in control.
 The authority now has the power to object to a change in control or to object to existing controllers.
 Where the authority objects to a change, the person subject to the objection has the right to appeal to a tribunal for a judicial review.
-A new 'minimum criteria for licencensing' has also been included in the amendment.
+A new 'minimum criteria for licensing' has also been included in the amendment.
 This rule provides that fund administration must be directed by at least two individuals.